vanesascode/git-cheatsheet/README.md

 ### 🔷`git remote add origin https://github.com/vanesascode/project.git`

-It associates your local repository with a Github repository you have created.
+It associates your local git repository with a git remote repository you have created.

+### 🔷`git remote`

+With this command you can see the remote git repository your local git repository is linked to (it will propably show you 'origin', which is how you called it when you linked the two repositories).

+### 🔷`git remote -v`

+It gives you all the details of your remote repository, including the URL.

+### 🔷`git remote remove origin`

+It unlinks our local git repository with the remote git repository called 'origin' (after that, run `git remote` and you'll see there is no connection!)

 ### 🔷`git push -u origin main`